Skip to main content

 Safety

-In safety-sensitive workplaces, the critical issue of safety also arises, along with possible vicarious liability.
-In cases involving serious safety violations and fatalities, the Criminal Code may also be involved.
+In safety-sensitive workplaces, safety is critical, and in cases involving serious safety violations and fatalities, the Criminal Code may also be involved.

 Alcohol & Drug Policies